What is an accessory apartment?

 - Sufficient sizing of existing septic system (a house serviced by a septic system may not be allowed to have an accessory apartment unless the system can be confirmed to support the extra loads)

-- 2 parking spaces must have direct access to a public street
+- Two of the required spaces cannot block each other in and must have direct access to a public street

-- Only 1 parking space can be located within a garage
+- Only one required parking space can be located within a garage

 What do I need?